 Uglands fully submersible barge "UR93" assisting Scaldis for their wreck removal of "Flinterstar"

-The Dutch freighter “Flinterstar” collided nearly head on with the Marshall Islands-flagged LNG carrier “Al-Oraiq” in the North Sea off Belgium in October 2015.
+The Dutch freighter “Flinterstar” collided nearly head on with the Marshall Island-flagged LNG carrier “Al-Oraiq” in the North Sea off Belgium in October 2015.

 The “Flinterstar” partially sunk, resting on a sandbank in calm seas and clear visibility.

 The 122,000 DWT “Al-Oraiq” was also damaged, but was able to continue to its destination Zeebrugge, Belgium with the help of a tug.

 The 129 meter “Flinterstar” was built in 2002 and is flagged in the Netherlands.
 The vessel had just departed Antwerp bound for Bilbao, Spain when it collided with the “Al Oraiq” about 6 miles (10 km) from the coast.